google/cast-moderator-centipede/README.md

 6. Connect the Power to the USB and let it boot.
 7. When prompted pair the remote.
 8. Once paired plug in or reset the Arduino.
 Code will begin the click after the set delay; 10 seconds.
-9. Once asked to explore thr Chromecast it can be disconnected and installed in a Classroom.
+9. Once asked to explore the Chromecast it can be disconnected and installed in a Classroom.
 When booted it will load Cast Moderator immediately.